bootique/bootique-undertow/README.md

 # bootique-undertow

 **WARNING: the last release of Bootique that supports "bootique-undertow" is 3.0.
-It is currently deprecated, and will be removed from Bootique 4.0.
-We recommend our users to switch to Jetty, or to fork this module and support it on their own.**
+It is no longer a part of Bootique 4.0.
+We recommend the users to switch to Jetty, or to fork this module and support it on their own.**

 Provides [Undertow](http://undertow.io/) integration with [Bootique](http://bootique.io).
 See usage example [bootique-undertow-demo](https://github.com/bootique-examples/bootique-undertow-demo).